NiYuan224/draft-ni-cross-domain-txn-token/draft-liu-cross-domain-txn-token.md

 &nbsp;&nbsp;&nbsp;&nbsp;**REQUIRED.**  MUST be urn:ietf:params:oauth:token-type:jwt-bearer.

 #### Txn-Token Response
-The processing rules and response format are identical to those described in Section 4.1.3.1, with the following modification for subject token validation:
+The processing rules and response format are identical to those described in {{exchangeforTxn}}, with the following modification for subject token validation:

 For subject token validation, the TTS in Trust Domain II MUST validate the Txn-JAG issued by the AS in Trust Domain I. This requires a pre-established trust relationship between the AS in Trust Domain I and the TTS in Trust Domain II.
 Such a trust relationship typically manifests as the exchange of key material.

-The transcription of workflow-related claims from the subject token (the Txn-JAG) to the issued Txn-Token follows the same rules defined in Section 4.3.
+The transcription of workflow-related claims from the subject token (the Txn-JAG) to the issued Txn-Token follows the same rules defined in {{trans}}.

-## Claims Transcription
+## Claims Transcription {#trans}

 Claims transcription across trust domains SHOULD ensure that the workflow-related claims are preserved for auditability and accountability.
 This builds upon the principles defined in Section 2.5 of {{?I-D.ietf-oauth-identity-chaining}}.
 Specific transcription rules for workflow-related claims are defined as follows: